-- A. Class 408 Novice Hunter Under Saddle Junior and Senior members Horse or Pony - B. Class 409 Green Hunter Under Saddle Junior and Senior members Horse or Pony - C. Class 410 Intermediate Hunter Under Saddle Junior and Senior members Horse or Pony - D. Class 411 Pony Hunter Under Saddle Small/Medium Junior/Senior members Small/Medium Pony - E. Class 412 Pony Hunter Under Saddle Large Junior/Senior members Large Pony - F. Class 413 Junior Hunter Under Saddle Junior member Horse - G. Class 414 Junior High Hunter Under Saddle Junior High members- Horse - H. Class 415 Senior Hunter Under Saddle Senior members Horse - I. Class 454 Walk/Trot Hunter Under Saddle beginner riders only horse or pony - 16.8.2.
-A horse/rider combination may show in only ONE Hunter Under Saddle class. - 16.8.3.
+- 16.8.1.
+Classes - A. Class 408 Novice Hunter Under Saddle Junior and Senior members Horse or Pony - B. Class 410 Intermediate Hunter Under Saddle Junior and Senior members Horse or Pony - C. Class 411 Pony Hunter Under Saddle Small/Medium Junior/Senior members Small/Medium Pony - D. Class 412 Pony Hunter Under Saddle Large Junior/Senior members Large Pony - E. Class 413 Junior Hunter Under Saddle Junior member Horse - F. Class 414 Junior High Hunter Under Saddle Junior High members- Horse - G. Class 415 Senior Hunter Under Saddle Senior members Horse - H. Class 454 Walk/Trot Hunter Under Saddle beginner riders only horse or pony - 16.8.2.
+A horse/rider combination may show in only ONE Hunter Under Saddle class.

+- 16.8.3.
 To be shown at walk, trot and canter both ways of the ring on a light contact, walk/trot only in class 454 (beginner riders only).
 The judge may request any or all horses or ponies to hand gallop in groups up to eight horses.
-Horses or ponies should perform without undue restraint but should be under control at all times.
+Horses or ponies should perform without undue restraint but should be under control at all times. - 16.8.4.

-- 16.8.4.
 The horse or pony must back easily and stand quietly. - 16.8.5.
 To be judged 75 percent on manners, performance and way of going; 25 percent on suitability of horse or pony to rider and cleanliness/neatness of rider, horse or pony, and tack.